Written by Jennifer Zawadzki

 When the going gets tough, we have the opportunity to overcome or succumb.
 There is often beauty at the end of a gruelling, hard-fought uphill climb, as evidenced by the breathtaking views from mountain tops, our first introduction to new babies, or a sunrise that washes over the clouds.
 Our roots run deep when overcoming adversity and there is no “one size fits all” remedy to hardship – we’re all different.

-So, when faced with an ever-flowing river of challenges (like, say, 2020 in general) what can we do to stay above water?
+So, when faced with an ever-flowing river of challenges (like, say, the last few years in general) what can we do to stay above water?
 Here are 3 areas you can focus on, to help you endure through tough times: